Milwaukee: Parks and recreation

+Nature centers

 Milwaukee's parks are home to several nature centers.
+Mitchell Park Horticultural Conservatory is composed of three beehive-shaped glass domes that span 140 ft in diameter and are 85 ft high.
+They are properly referred to as the world's first conoidal domes.
+They cover 45000 sqft of display area and were constructed in stages from 1959 to 1967.
+The conservatory includes the Tropical Dome, the Arid Dome and the Show Dome, which hosts four seasonal (cultural, literary, or historic) shows and one Christmas-themed exhibit held annually in December for visitors to enjoy.

 The Urban Ecology Center offers programming for adults and children from its three branches located in Riverside Park, Washington Park, and the Menomonee Valley (near Three Bridges Park).
 The Wisconsin Department of Natural Resources operates a nature center at Havenwoods State Forest.
 The city is also served by two nearby suburban nature centers.
-Wehr Nature Center is operated by Milwaukee County in Whitnall Park, located in Franklin, Wisconsin.
-Admission is free, and parking costs $4 per vehicle.
-The Schlitz Audubon Nature Center in Bayside, Wisconsin charges admittance fees for visitors.
+Wehr Nature Center is operated by Milwaukee County in Whitnall Park, spread across Franklin, Greendale and Hales Corners.
+Admission is free, and parking costs $5 per vehicle.
+The Schlitz Audubon Nature Center in Bayside, Wisconsin, charges admittance fees for visitors.

 The Monarch Trail, on the Milwaukee County Grounds in Wauwatosa, is a 1.25 mi trail that highlights the fall migration of the monarch butterflies.

-During the summer months, Cathedral Park in Downtown Milwaukee hosts "Jazz in the Park" on Thursday nights.
-Nearby Pere Marquette Park hosts "River Rhythms" on Wednesday nights.

-Public and farmers markets
+Markets

 Milwaukee Public Market, in the Third Ward neighborhood, is an indoor market that sells produce, seafood, meats, cheeses, vegetables, candies, and flowers from local businesses.
+It opened in 2005 and drew inspiration from Pike Place Market in Seattle, envisioning a space to support local vendors.

 Milwaukee County Farmers Markets, held in season, sell fresh produce, meats, cheeses, jams, jellies, preserves and syrups, and plants.
 Farmers markets also feature artists and craftspeople.
 Locations include: Aur Farmers Market, Brown Deer Farmers Market, Cudahy Farmers Market, East Town Farm Market, Enderis Park Farmers Market, Fondy Farmers Market, Mitchell Street Market, Riverwest Gardeners' Market, Silver Spring Farmers Market, South Milwaukee Farmers Market, South Shore Farmers Market, Uptown Farmers Market, Wauwatosa Farmers Market, West Allis Farmers Market, and Westown Market on the Park.